slither.io, and a few thoughts on the unfairness of nature

 Just like in real life; who would have thought?!↩

 Human or not.
 To further elaborate on this; a lion may for example have agency in the sense that it can easily wipe out a population of sheeple if left to roam freely through the streets of insert city name here.
 However, it has the exact opposite of agency when I carry the damned gun.
 Or, to quote Dreamfall Chapters' Mr. London:

-A travelling salesman was advertising his wares.
+A traveling salesman was advertising his wares.
 He sold weapons and armour.
 One day he came to a village where a great soldier lived.

 "This shield" said the salesman "is so strong that nothing can pierce it.
 It will protect a warrior from all harm."

 "This spear" said the salesman "is so sharp that it will pierce any armour, killing your opponent instantly."